tuffing/genchallenges/hackernoon/README.md

 ### How do you traverse a given binary tree in preorder without recursion?

-### How do you perform an inorder traversal in a given binary tree?

 ### How do you implement a postorder traversal algorithm?

 ### How do you traverse a binary tree in postorder traversal without recursion?